Myalept Side Effects

-Note: This page contains information about the side effects of metreleptin.
-Some of the dosage forms included on this document may not apply to the brand name Myalept.
+Note: This document contains side effect information about metreleptin.
+Some of the dosage forms listed on this page may not apply to the brand name Myalept.

 More frequent side effects include: proteinuria and urticaria.
 See below for a comprehensive list of adverse effects.

 Applies to metreleptin: subcutaneous powder for solution, subcutaneous solution

 Along with its needed effects, metreleptin (the active ingredient contained in Myalept) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.